- This event has passed.

 Dress comfortably for walking on natural terrains.
 Bring a water bottle, but little else so you are unencumbered for your walk.
 Participants will be asked to silence and pocket their phones, so let folks know you will be unavailable for a couple of hours.

-All participants of any activities offered by Kimberly are personally responsible for their own fitness, safety and welfare and must be equipped accordingly.
+All participants of Wildwood Wisdom activities are personally responsible for their own fitness, safety and welfare and must be equipped accordingly.

 • Meeting Place